MaastrichtU-IDS/d2s-project-template/README.md

 ## Run with [CWL](https://www.commonwl.org/)

-* Go to `data2services-transform-biolink` root folder (the root of the cloned repository), e.g. `/data/data2services-transform-biolink` to run the CWL workflows.
+* Go to the `data2services-transform-biolink` root folder (the root of the cloned repository)
+  * e.g. `/data/data2services-transform-biolink` to run the CWL workflows.

-* You will need to put the SPARQL mappings in `/mappings/$dataset_name` and provide 3 parameters:
+* You will need to put the SPARQL mapping queries in `/mappings/$dataset_name` and provide 3 parameters:
-  * `--outdir`: the [output directory](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/tree/master/output/stitch) for downloaded files (except for downloaded files that go directly to `/input`).
+  * `--outdir`: the [output directory](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/tree/master/output/stitch) for files outputted by the workflow (except for the downloaded source files that goes automatically to `/input`).
-    * Usually `output/$dataset_name`.
+    * e.g. `output/$dataset_name`.
   * The `.cwl` [workflow file](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/support/cwl/workflow-xml.cwl)
     * e.g. `support/cwl/workflow-xml.cwl`
   * The `.yml` [configuration file](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/support/cwl/config/config-transform-xml-drugbank.yml) with all parameters required to run the workflow